 Please donate a box!

 Receiving donations for executive boxes across the country enables the Barrie Wells Trust team to provide memorable experiences for seriously ill, deserving children and their families.
+We are hugely grateful to Scarlets Rugby for not only donating this executive box but also providing so many special VIP extras on the day.
 Cailan has faced his own challenges in life due to his cerebral palsy and has also had to come to terms with his dad’s accident so being able to escape reality for just one day means so much to both him and his family.

 ‘I would never be able to provide the experience Cailan had on that day and that’s why it really makes a difference.
 We learned the hard way that happy memories are so important so thank you Barrie Wells Trust for helping us to create positive ones’.